Last updated February 2026

-Being arrested for a first-time domestic violence charge in Florida can turn your life upside down.
-One heated moment, a misunderstanding, or even a false accusation can land you in jail and under a no-contact order.
+Being arrested for a first-time domestic violence charge in Florida can be frightening and confusing.
+A single argument, misunderstanding, or false accusation can lead to arrest, jail, and a court-ordered no-contact order—often within hours.

-🔹 Who Decides Whether to Drop Domestic Violence Charges?
+🔹 Who Decides Whether Domestic Violence Charges Are Dropped in Florida?

-In Florida, the alleged victim cannot “press” or “drop” charges.
-Once law enforcement gets involved and makes an arrest, the decision to prosecute is entirely up to the State Attorney’s Office.
+In Florida, the alleged victim does not control whether charges are filed or dismissed.
+Once law enforcement makes an arrest, the decision belongs entirely to the State Attorney’s Office.

-🚨 Many Florida prosecutors follow a “no-drop” policy, especially in Broward County and South Florida, meaning they’ll pursue cases even when the alleged victim doesn’t want to move forward.
+Many Florida prosecutors follow so-called “no-drop” policies, particularly in South Florida, meaning they may proceed even when the alleged victim does not want to testify.

 🔹 What Happens After a First-Time Domestic Violence Arrest?

-Even if it’s your first offense, the consequences start immediately:
+Even on a first offense, the consequences begin immediately:

 Not directly.